sinatra/sinatra-recipes/helpers/partials.md

 partials begin with an underscore and that you reference them with out it.

 ### Passing Local Variables
-Secondly: it is also useful to be able to pass local variables to your partial.
+It is also useful to be able to pass local variables to your partial.
 To implement this we can add a `locals` parameter to our partial.
 This parameter will hold a hash, and will default to `nil`.
 We will pass this `locals` parameter to `erb` alongside our template, like so: